2019 Hall of Fame Inductees

 In short, there is no way to catalog all the “extra” things Debbie did.
 Debbie was not “just a cog in the wheel” of Taft College; she was often a driving force of the machine that is Taft College.
 You can look at the multitude of projects and special tasks she accomplished and point to each of them and say, “This one is good; that one is great, this particular one is exceptional”, but when you look at her career as a whole, as a single body of work, and the sustained dedication, integrity, and effort in consistently giving 100% of herself for 31 years, her greatness is magnified yet again.
 We can easily recognize Debbie Hegeman as one of the finest examples of what it means to be worthy of the Taft College Hall of Fame.

-Otis Smith - Outstanding Male Athlete
+Otis Smith - Outstanding Athletic Achievement

 Otis SmithOtis Smith was a four-sport athlete in high school at East Jefferson High School in Louisiana.
 He stayed busy competing in football, basketball, track, and baseball.
 At that time, he never dreamed of becoming a Super Bowl champion.
 His passion was basketball, and it was his high school basketball coach that motivated him to be the best he could be.
 Otis signed with Southern University to play basketball, but things didn’t work as planned, so he went back home.
 He had several friends from high school that were headed to Taft College to play football.
 They encouraged him to call Coach Al Baldock to see about going to Taft.
 Otis called, and was accepted to TC.
 Otis said it was Coach Baldock that developed his real love for football.
 He played cornerback for the Cougars for two years.
 In the off season, Otis competed in Track and Field.
 Otis was fast, but he couldn’t hang with the likes of his high school teammate Harlan Davis who became a California State Champion in the 200 (20.34) and 400 (46.07).
 Head Track Coach Doug Wells, a former All-American Decathlete, felt Otis might do better in ten events, than one.
 Sure enough, Otis finished 3rd in the State in the decathlon in his first year.